Not sure what to do in Brasov, Romania? Don’t worry, we are here to help.

 The Transfagarasan Highway (also known as DN7C) curves and twists along the sides of the Fagaras Mountains, and drivers have to remind themselves to look at the road instead of the incredible scenery.

 Ideally, you would want to drive on the Transfagarasan Road and experience its madness firsthand.
-But if you don’t want to rent a car or drive one, then you can find tours departing from Brasov.
+But if you don’t want to rent a car or drive one, then you will need to take a guided tour!

 7. Piatra Craiului Mountains, The Best Hiking In Brasov